 I met the Rhode Island photographer Jonathan Sharlin at another photographer couple’s house at a pizza party.
-As we talked about, what else, photography, I found out about his then upcoming exhibit and talk titled Remembrance featuring Rhode Island Holocaust survivors.
-The opening reception and the first artist talk was this afternoon, I picked up Jim and we went to the exhibit venue in Pawtucket.
+As we talked about, what else, photography, I found out about his then-upcoming exhibit and talk titled Remembrance featuring Rhode Island Holocaust survivors.
+The opening reception and the first artist talk was this afternoon, I picked up Jim and we went to the exhibition venue in Pawtucket.

 We glanced at the gallery space and glanced through the photographs as they hung on taut wires stretched from wall to wall, I could see through the photographs printed on large transparent film.
 Before we walked into the gallery and as I was saying hello to Jonathan, they announced that the talk would start soon in the auditorium and we walked over there.

 After the presentation, we walked over to the gallery to enjoy the installation.
-Each print was on a large sheet of transparent film done in the days of analog photography.
+Each photograph was printed on a large transparent film like done in the days of analog photography.
 Alongside the large portraits were fragments from their hand-written essays printed in a similar way.
 The installation was constructed as four rows of wire with 6-7 prints clipped on them with alligator clips.
-One mainly looked through them rather looked at them against the brightly lit white wall in the background seeing other visitors behind some rows at the same time.
+One mainly looked through them rather than looked at them against the brightly lit white wall in the background seeing other visitors behind some rows at the same time.

 Several thoughts came to my mind while listening to Jonathan and viewing the installation.